MZRCode/mzrdjs/README.md

  </p>
 </div>

+## What's new in 0.0.28?
+- Password generator added!
+- Code generator added!
+- Bugs in ms function fixed!

-# What's new in 0.0.27?
+### What's new in 0.0.27?
 - A major bug fixed!

-## What's new in 0.0.26?
-- Added Anti Crash system!
-- Removed the obligation to download the latest version!
-(Removed in functions, still available in classes)

-### What's new in 0.0.25?
-- API bug in leaderboard function has been fixed!

-### What's new in 0.0.24?
-- Leadarboard system (Currently only supports croxydb database)

 # What's planned for the future?
 - Mongodb support will be added to the Leaderbord function